bchimborazo/sqlite_pandas_dbs/README.md

 ORDER BY age_years DESC
 LIMIT 5;
    ```
-- Explanation: This query calculates patient ages and show the 5 oldest patients.
-The five oldest patients are all 85 years old, born in 1940.
+- Explanation: This query looks at the "patient_id" and "birth_date" columns to calculate the patient's current age.
+The patients age is calculated by subtracting the Julian day of birth from the Julian day of the current date and dividing by 365.25.
+The results are ordered by age in descending order and limited to the top 5 results, showing the five oldest patients in the databse as being 85 years old.

 ![QueryD](images/pic4.png)